 One other beneficial feature is that it allows integration in wrist accessories, resulting in seamless authentication of the user.

 Moreover, privacy is guaranteed since there is no private or government database storing wrist vein patterns.
-Worth noting, biometric information of wrist vein pattern is not even stored in the W band or any biowatch database.
+Worth noting, biometric information of wrist vein pattern is not even stored in Le Bracelet or any biowatch database.
 Given its hidden nature, a wrist vein pattern is not easily accessible without the consent of the owner, contrary to faces or fingerprints that can easily be found on the internet or a glass.

 The vein pattern on your wrist is unique

 The vein pattern does not vary throughout lifetime, except in case of injuries and rare diseases.

 The vein pattern is best visible under near-infrared, maximizing the contrast between the skin and blood vessels.

 Vein biometrics are resilient to attacks due to the hidden nature of the vein pattern and the difficulty to reproduce liveness.